-Public Review and Comment Period and Public Hearing
+Public Review and Comment Period

 The MPO is required to provide public notice for citizens to participate in the development, review, and adoption process for the MPO's plans and programs.
-Table 3-1 specifies the requirements for the minimum review periods and public hearing advertisement requirements for these documents: Public Participation Plan (PPP), Long Range Transportation Plan (LRTP), Transit Development Plan (TDP (not a required advertisement for the MPO, but MPO supports TDP production and uses data from outreach as part of LRTP process), List of Priority Projects (LOPP), Transportation Improvement Program (TIP), Unified Planning Work Program (UPWP), Transportation Management Area (TMA) Quadrennial Certification, and Transportation Disadvantaged Local Coordination Board (LCB).
+Table 3-1, shown on the next page, specifies the requirements for the minimum review periods and public meeting advertisement requirements for these documents: Public Participation Plan (PPP), Long Range Transportation Plan (LRTP), Transit Development Plan (not a required advertisement for the MPO, but MPO supports TDP production and uses data from outreach as part of LRTP process), List of Priority Projects (LOPP), Transportation Improvement Program (TIP), Unified Planning Work Program (UPWP), Active Transportation Plan (ATP), Transportation Management Area (TMA) Quadrennial Certification, and Transportation Disadvantaged Local Coordination Board (LCB).

 For the PPP, federal legislation requires that an MPO provide 45 days for comment prior to adoption.
 The minimum review and comment period for other major plans and programs is set by the discretion of the MPO Board and/or staff and coordinated with participating review agencies such as the FDOT.